Welcome to Colby, we’re here to help, so please Ask Us!

 - Set up an interlibrary loan account to borrow books from other libraries.

-- Contact your subject librarian to learn how the library can help with your research and teaching.
+- Contact your subject specialist to learn how the library can help with your research and teaching.

 Reference and Instructional Support